squidboss1/cursorApp/README.md

-cursorApp v.0.1
+status-available v.0.3p
-- No more tracking your status
+- No more checking your status.
+Status available for 24 hours a day.

 #have Fun :)